 Selling your home can feel like a relief… until the taxman comes knocking.
 Because yes, selling a property in Spain generates taxes.
-And if you don't calculate them correctly, you could be in for a nasty surprise.
+As experienced Estate Agents in Altea, we know that if you don't calculate these costs correctly, you could be in for a nasty surprise.

 This tax levies the increase in land value from when you bought until you sell.